 - Joined the organisation or were recruited before the age of 55.

-Can I retire earlier than the stated retirement age?
+Can I retire earlier than the prescribed retirement age?

-You are not obligated to retire at the prescribed minimum retirement age of 62 years.
+You are not obligated to retire at the prescribed minimum retirement age of 63 years old.
 You may retire at an earlier age if you wish.

 Can my employer dismiss me on the ground of age before I’ve reached the retirement age?

-Under section 4(2) of the RRA, an employer is not allowed to dismiss an employee, who is below the minimum retirement age of 62 years old, on the ground of age.
+Under section 4(2) of the Retirement and Re-employment Act (RRA), an employer is not allowed to dismiss an employee who is younger than the minimum retirement age of 63 years old on the ground of age.

 Employers who do so can be found guilty of an offence and liable to a fine up to S$5,000 and/or a term of imprisonment of up to 6 months.
 See below for more information on what to do if you have a dispute with your employer over dismissal due to age.